 SpoonfulOne comes in three varieties: a powder to mix with food, a puff-based snack, and a hard oat cracker snack.
 However, all three varieties of SpoonfulOne are only for babies who have started eating solid foods reliably.

 Although NIH and AAP guidelines recommend starting allergen introduction when your baby is 4-6 months old, many babies are not developmentally ready for solid foods at such an early age.
 Thus, most parents will have to wait until their baby is over 6 months old if they want to introduce SpoonfulOne.
-This is likely already too late to help prevent food allergies, as Lead Investigator of the landmark LEAP study Dr. Gideon Lack states.

 Most parents will have to wait until their baby is ready for solids if they want to introduce SpoonfulOne, therefore they may miss a critical immune window.

 Ready, Set, Food! vs. SpoonfulOne: All-Natural with No Added Sugar

 SpoonfulOne contains added sugar, used to mask flavors that babies might not enjoy.
 All three SpoonfulOne products contain (up to 2g of) added sugar in each serving (the oat crackers contain the most added sugar).
 In fact, sugar is one of the two top ingredients in their oat crackers and Mix-ins---and each serving of SpoonfulOne Mix-ins contains 50% sugar.